canonical/sphinx-docs-starter-pack/docs/how-to/set-up-sitemaps.rst

 .. dropdown:: How to specify a sitemap

     A `robots.txt` file dictates which sitemap is used to index a website.
-You can use a custom file by creating your own and adding it to `html_static_path`.
+You can use a custom `robots.txt` file by creating your own and adding it to `html_static_path` in your configuration file.
     An example can be found in the
     `Ubuntu documentation library <https://github.com/canonical/ubuntu-documentation-library>`_
     project.